-I often have people tell me “I don’t know how you manage to keep a clean house, work from home, and homeschool four boys with a husband that is only home a few weeks a year”.
-Well, I’ll admit, it’s not easy!
-I’ve talked before about how I’m a terrible housekeeper.
-It’s just not something that comes easy to me, so having a strict schedule, solid cleaning routines, and the ability to be flexible when needed are a must.
+I often have people tell me “I don't know how you manage to keep a clean house, work from home, and homeschool four boys as a single mom”.
+Well, I'll admit, it's not easy!
+I've talked before about how I'm a terrible housekeeper.
+It's just not something that comes easy to me, so having a strict schedule, solid cleaning routines, and the ability to be flexible when needed are a must.
 I typically spend about 40 minutes cleaning in the morning, plus we tidy up as we go throughout the day.
-When people hear I only spend 40 minutes a day cleaning, they tend to wonder how that is possible, so I thought I’d share my Speed Cleaning Tips with you.
+When people hear I only spend 40 minutes a day cleaning, they tend to wonder how that is possible, so I thought I'd share my Speed Cleaning Tips with you.

 Speed Cleaning Tips: